TymeFly/eel/README.md

 This example uses the fluent API provided by `SymbolsTable.factory()` to create a SymbolsTable object which is then used to evaluate an Expression.
-There are several advantages to creating Symbols Table objects; the table can read multiple sources, define scopes, provide a default value if an identifier is undefined, and it can be reused in as many calls to `Eel.evaluate()` as needed.
+There are several advantages to creating SymbolsTable objects; the table can read multiple sources while also providing a default value if an identifier is undefined, the scope delimiter can be set, and it can be reused in as many calls to `Eel.evaluate()` as needed.
 The disadvantage is the code is more verbose.